Marriott Bonvoy Business™ American Express® Card review

 - Car rental loss and damage insurance.
 Receive secondary coverage on car rental when you pay with this card.

 - Purchase protection against damage, loss or theft for up to 90 days and $1,000 per occurrence (up to $50,000 per account per calendar year).

 - Extended warranty by up to one additional year for eligible items with an original manufacturer warranty of five years of less

 This card’s annual fee of $125 will be steep for someone who isn’t a frequent traveler, but you can easily offset it by spending $218 each month at Marriott properties, or by spending $326 across your 4X categories per month.
 Additionally, the late payment may attract an up to $39 fee.

 On the bright side, there is no foreign transaction fee or over-the-limit fee, which could be a big help if any unexpected emergency expenses arise.

-Like many other travel rewards cards, the Marriott Bonvoy Business doesn’t offer a 0 percent introductory APR for purchases and balance transfers.
+Like many premium other travel rewards cards, the Marriott Bonvoy Business doesn’t offer a 0 percent introductory APR for purchases and balance transfers.
 Regular APRs for purchases range from 15.74 percent to 24.74 percent variable, which could be slightly below the current average interest rate.

 How the Marriott Bonvoy Business American Express Card compares to other travel rewards cards

 Outside of the co-branded credit cards space, the Ink Business Preferred® Credit Card and the Business Green Rewards Card from American Express may be of interest to those who prefer a general travel rewards program for greater redemption flexibility thanks to the Chase Ultimate Rewards and American Express Membership Rewards programs, both of which offer Marriott Bonvoy as a transfer partner.

 |Card||Annual fee||Rewards||Welcome bonus|